Looking for an easy way to add seasonal color to your landscape? Here’s a quick way to create planters that add to your home’s curb appeal. T

 I would also to raise the lower pots up some so they are more visible over the bushes.
 I’ll probably either buy taller planters or have my husband build me some sort of stand for them.

-Thanks for joining me and my blogger friends in the garden blog hop.
 Let me know what you think about my front porch, and what you would add (I know it still needs a lot) in the comments below.
 Have ideas for future posts?
 Let me know at email@example.com.